On Friday, June 26, agency officials gathered to welcome the newest graduating class of Peace Officers to the Department of Homeless Services (DHS).

-Held at John Jay College of Criminal Justice, the graduation ceremonies was the culmination of six weeks of intensive training for the officers, who will now reporting to posts at shelters throughout the City.
-Commissioner Taylor, Deputy Commissioner for Security and Emergency Operations Michael Gagliardi, Assistant Commissioner for Security and Emergency Operations Glenn Panazzolo, Director of Peace Officers Joe Garcia, and Deputy Chief of Uniformed Personnel Marlene Hodge were also in attendance.
+Held at John Jay College of Criminal Justice, the graduation ceremony was the culmination of six weeks of intensive training for the officers, who will now reporting to posts at shelters throughout the City.
+Commissioner Taylor, Deputy Commissioner for Security and Emergency Operations Michael Gagliardi, Director of Peace Officers Joe Garcia, and Deputy Chief of Uniformed Personnel Marlene Hodge were also in attendance.

 Debra Hairston-Parker, Director of Special Programs in the Division of Professional Studies at John Jay College of Criminal Justice, served as emcee for the celebratory event.
 She reflected on the outstanding achievements and dedication of the graduates.